jfischer/neo4j-db-utils/README.rst

 neo4j_db_utils
 --------------
 This is a python package for building importers for the Neo4j bulk import utility.
-It works with both Python 2.7 and Python 3.3+ and generates a set of csv files in the expected format.
+It works with Python 3.36+ and generates a set of csv files in the expected format.

 To use it, you create a script that imports the definitions from